JankariTech/blog/src/assets/BrowserAutomationProtocol/browser-automation-protocol.md

 banner: https://some.link.jpg
 ---

 **TLDR**: _W3C WebDriver_ and _Chrome DevTools Protocol_ are the two main protocols that are used to automate the browser and most of the browser automation tools are based on one of them.
+WebDriver BiDi is said to be the future of cross-browser automation.

 > 💡 Your browser is an automation tool in itself.